 dbx on AIX: dbx /opt/quest/sbin/.vasd /path/core

-If a core file is not create do the command: ulimit -c
+If a core file is not created, run the command: ulimit -c

-If it is set to 0 then you will need to set it by doing: ulimit -c unlimited
+If it is set to 0, then you will need to set it to unlimited by running: ulimit -c unlimited

 When a program changes its running-as identity, some oses like RedHat don't let it dump core unless you tell it to.
 Please refer to the following link about this: http://linuxtechres.blogspot.com/2011/09/how-to-enable-core-dump-for-application.html

 © ALL RIGHTS RESERVED.
 Feedback Termini di utilizzo Privacy Cookie Preference Center